-- (a) either CLAS 402 or CLAS 403; - (b) either CLAS 401 or CLAS 415 or CLAS 416; - (c) CLAS 480; - (d) One course to be selected from CLAS 404-414 with the approval of the Programme Co-ordinator.
+- (a) either CLAS 402 or CLAS 403;

+- (b) either CLAS 401 or CLAS 415 or CLAS 416;

+- (c) CLAS 480;

+- (d) One course to be selected from CLAS

 Note that while some courses will be taught in translation for the benefit of students in other disciplines, candidates for BA(Hons) in Classics will be required to offer a predominance of linguistically-based courses.
 CLAS 480 requires the presentation of a substantial essay (c.
 10,000 words) on a research project as approved by the Programme Co-ordinator.